How to Improve Your Credit Score in 2020

 - Check your own credit.
 You are entitled to one free credit report each year (from each of the two credit reporting agencies, Equifax and TransUnion), take advantage of this offer and request a copy.
 Your credit score won’t be included (you’ll need to pay for that) but you’ll still be able to see your credit accounts and whether or not they’re in good standing.
 You’ll also be able to double-check for errors and then dispute them with the credit bureau.

 - Set up automatic payments.
 If making your credit and loan payments on time is one of the biggest reasons why your credit score is low, setting up automatic payments will definitely help.

 - Don’t close accounts.
-Often people want to cancel their credit cards when trying to manage their finances better and improve their credit scores.
+Often people want to cancel their credit cards when trying to manage their finances better and improve their credit score.
 While this may seem like a logical idea, it’s actually best to keep your credit cards open.
 Instead, pay them off and then use them to pay for necessities, like gas and groceries.
-Remember, the length of time you’ve been using credit is one of the most important factors that affects the calculation of your credit score.
-Canceling the credit card you’ve had open the longest could have a bad effect on your score.
+Remember, the length of time you’ve been using credit is one of the most important factors that affect the calculation of your credit score.
+Cancelling the credit card you’ve had open the longest could have a bad effect on your score.

 Need More Help Boosting Your Credit Score?

 If you’re interested in finding the right credit improvement product or service to meet your needs, Loans Canada can help.
 Whether you’re looking for the best secured credit card or are struggling to manage your debt levels, we have the options you need.